-Go to the Council's website and check you have all the information you need.
-Not for you?
+Go to the Council's website and check you have all the information you need - npdc.govt.nz Not for you?

 If running for the Council isn't for you, but you still want to make a difference, start a conversation with your community to put forward people you think would make great candidates.
+What you can stand for